syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Visible number of lines

-EditControl has the built in functionality to find the visible number of lines by using `VisibleLineCount` property.
+`VisibleLineCount` property.helps to find the visible number of lines in EditControl.

 {% tabs %}